oraby8/compound-word-splitter-ar/README.md

-# Compound words splitter for arabic.
+# Compound word splitter for arabic.
 A recursive python script to break down compound arabic word using spellchecker and splitter algorithm
 # Installation